Martin Beazor Ellis: Biography

-Martin B. Ellis was the younger brother of Ted Ellis, who became a well-known naturalist with a focus on The Broads.
+Martin B. Ellis was the younger brother of Theodore Ellis, who became a well-known naturalist with a focus on The Broads.
 The Ellis family originated in Great Yarmouth, relocated to Guernsey, and returned to England to settle in 1920 in Gorleston-on-Sea.
 Martin and Ted Ellis often worked together and were keen amateur naturalists in Guernsey and later in East Anglia.
 Martin's mother taught him to draw and paint in watercolours.
 After education at Great Yarmouth Grammar School, Martin Ellis worked for three years as an apprentice in Great Yarmouth and then matriculated in 1933 at the University of London but lived at home and travelled back and forth.
 He then studied at Norwich's University Technical College Norfolk and became a laboratory assistant there.
 He passed the qualifying examination in 1935 to gain an Inter B.Sc. qualification from the University of London.
 He then worked until 1936 at University Technical College Norfolk before moving to London and studying mycology and botany for 2 years at Chelsea Polytechnic (affiliated with the University of London).
 In 1938 he passed his final examinations with 1st class honours.
 After a year at Chelsea Polytechnic, where he worked as a botanical researcher, demonstrator, lecturer, and private academic coach, he enlisted in October 1939 in the Royal Army Medical Corps (RAMC).
 He was sent to British India and posted to the District Laboratory at Quetta, where he worked until 1942.
 Due to his contributions to research on Shigella, Ellis became a commissioned officer.
 He was given the rank of Captain and posted to Calcutta.
 There he created an inspection unit for medical stores and was made the officer in charge of the unit.
 After passing examinations in Urdu, he was transferred from the RAMC to the Indian Army Ordnance Corps.
 In August 1943 he was stationed to Lahore and put in charge of British India's largest inspection depot.
 During his army service from 1943 to 1945, he organized collecting forays or collected by himself.
 He travelled in the Punjab, Sind, Baluchistan, and Kashmir.
 He collected microfungi for himself and polypores for Sahay Ram Bose.